srijan4friends/bank-loan-app/readme.md

 Application will be running on: http://localhost:3000/ (This is not required anymore as eureka and zuul has been cnfigured, but this is a good example of how to create api gateway)

+2. eureka-service: This is a spring boot java service running on port 8761 for service registry.

+3. zuul-service: This is a spring boot java service running on port 8762 for service discovery.
+You need to configure other microservices details in this.

-2. bank-user-svc: This will receive all user action related requests and serve them as appropriate.
+4. bank-user-svc(http://localhost:8762/users-service/v1/): This will receive all user action related requests and serve them as appropriate.

         a.Register User: